sivakrishnathota5/CommunityHelp/Graduate Certificate in Practical Language Processing/FAQChatbot-master/README.md

 - Different than the popular open source chatbot framework, Rasa, where NLU is based on intent and entities, whereas dialog management is based on sequence/LSTM prediction.
 - Conceptually it is similar to Microsoft's QnA Maker.
 But the big difference is that, if you get whole this whole github code-base, your models would be local.
 Nothing on Server.
 So better security especially for sensitive data chatbots like HR or Finance.

-Copyright (C) 2019 Yogesh H Kulkarni
+Copyright (C) 2023 Thota Siva Krishna

 ## To Dos
 <!-- *	[Done] Make beamer 3hr hands-on course, make ipynb for demo, do meetup/seminars -->